 Use a strong password for your Windows account.
 Strong passwords help keep your account secure by making it more difficult for a malicious user to gain access.
 A strong password must be at least seven characters long and must contain letters, numerals, and symbols.
 The password should not contain recognizable words or dates, which can make a password easier for a malicious user to detect.
 An example of a strong password might be @sdE-.A^.
 For more information, see Creating strong passwords.

 Guard against social engineering.
 In a social engineering attack, a malicious user contacts a company to obtain information that is then used to gain unauthorized access to the company’s computers.
 For example, someone might pose as a company employee asking for user name or password information.
 To prevent social engineering attacks, ensure that you never give user name or password information to anyone whom you do not know or whose identity you are unsure of.

 To maintain the privacy and security of your computer, periodically visit the following Web sites for updates and best practices:

-You can also sign up to receive Microsoft Security Update e-mail alerts through the Microsoft Web site.
-This service is designed to notify home users and small business subscribers when Microsoft releases an important security bulletin or virus alert, and also lets subscribers know how to guard against a circulating threat.
+You can also sign up to receive Microsoft Security Update e-mail alerts through the Microsoft Security Tech Center.
+This service is designed to notify subscribers when Microsoft releases an important security bulletin or virus alert, and also lets subscribers know how to guard against a circulating threat.
 This service is currently available in U.S. English only and requires that the subscriber register with a Windows Live ID account.